 A simple way to calm feisty fish is to change their water less often.

-According to Science Mag, angelfish communicate their social status through the urine and bile that’s released into the water.
-The chemical signals that are produced help bring discipline and order to the aquarium.
+According to Science Mag, angelfish communicate their social status through the urine and bile released into the water.
+The chemical signals produced help bring discipline and order to the aquarium.

-To test how angelfish behaved when these chemical signals were diluted, researchers replaced the tank with fresh water.
+Researchers replaced the tank with fresh water to test how angelfish behaved when these chemical signals were diluted.
 They discovered that aggressive behavior, such as wrestling, increased as the angelfish fought to establish a new hierarchy.

-If you’re struggling with aggressive angelfish, try reducing how often you replace the water in your tank to help keep the peace and discourage destructive behavior.
+If you’re struggling with aggressive angelfish, reduce how often you replace the water in your tank to help keep the peace and discourage destructive behavior.

 Remove Breeding Angelfish